nccadman19/beauty-hq/README.md

     at HTMLDocument.<anonymous> (script.js:17:30) - added a null check before executing code
 BUG: allowing user to register without any info applied, changed html to required to avoid this
 BUG: error 500 when submitted pre used email address, added if statement in routes to check is user was already registered and flash message added
-UNRESOLVED BUG: cannot get js for the client page to go into a separate file!!
-BUG: allowing user to create another account when logged in, reroutes to client page UNRESOLVED BUG: when editing a user the text box remains uneditable until a user reselects the option
+BUG: allowing user to create another account when logged in, reroutes to client page

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)